Usually, there are three scenarios when you would want to reinstall all your android apps -

 1. Reinstalling by pushing apps from Google play store.

-First make sure your android phone is connected to the Internet, market app is open on your phone and is configured with the same Gmail id.
+First make sure your android phone is connected to the Internet and the market app is configured with your Gmail id.

 Titanium Backup is an easy-to-use app using which you can take up a backup of all your apps including data and restore them whenever needed.
 Here's how to use it -